daniel-furman/sft-demos/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This repo includes lightweight demos for supervised finetuning (SFT) of large language models (LLMs), like MosaicML's [MPT-7B](https://huggingface.co/mosaicml/mpt-7b).
+This repo contains lightweight demos for supervised finetuning (SFT) of large language models (LLMs), like MosaicML's [MPT-7B](https://huggingface.co/mosaicml/mpt-7b).
+In particular, we focus on short-form instruction following.
+In recent years, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
+These models, known as "instruction-tuned" language models, have demonstrated the ability to generalize to new tasks.
+For more background, see the [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) paper.

 ## Code assets